jamestthompson3/vim-jest/README.md

 # vim-jest
-Neovim plugin for the jest testing library
+Neovim plugin for the jest testing library.
+Install using the plugin manager of your choice.

 ## Available Functions
 #### JestList